KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 $ make menuconfig
 ```

 and compiled as follows.
-Note that we build the Debian style kernel packages here which automatically takes care of all patches, etc.
+Note that we build the Debian style kernel packages here which automatically takes care of all patches, etc:

 ```console
 $ make clean